mqwilber/2015-04-17-ucsb/lessons/big_data/Big_Data_Lesson.md

 For example, for day 3/31/2012 in the Southern CA Bight we would type:

     SoCal_2012 <-extractOISST1day(sst_2012,lsmask,239,243.25,32.5,34.75)

+We can plot our results using the plotOISST function

+    plotOISST(SoCal_2012) #Plot SST 2012

 We would then repeat this for the next three timesteps